• Skip to main content

 Combine them with the other spices and flavors and you get a final product with total awesomeness!

-Here are the few steps you need to get this done in under 30 minutes:
+Here are the few steps you need to get this done in under 30 minutes with minimal prep time:

-1. Combine the tomatoes, garlic, red pepper and salt with oil or broth and let it simmer to thicken.
+1. Combine the tomatoes, garlic, red pepper and salt in a large pot or saucepan with olive oil or vegetable broth and let it simmer over medium heat to thicken.

 2. Add in the olives, capers, thyme and parsley.